What is Auxtral?

 Is Auxtral suitable for companies?

 Of course.
-Auxtral provides Long Term Support (LTS) versions that are supported for a 5-year life.
+Auxtral provides Long Term Support (LTS) releases that are supported for a lifetime of 5 years.

-What are the system requirements to run Austral?
+What are the system requirements to run Auxtral?

-- 2 GB of RAM (4 GB recommended for comfortable use).
+- 2 GB of RAM (4 GB is recommended for comfortable use).

 Can I use Snap and Flatpxck in Auxtral?

-- Yes, you can use them.
-But Auxtral does not have them supported by default, for this you would have to do the following in the terminal as superuser:
+Yes, you can use them.
+But Auxtral does not bring them supported by default, for this you would have to do the following in the terminal as superuser:

 # apt install flatpak gnome-software-plugin-flatpak